 Individuals who are contemplating a lawsuit against a dog owner for injuries suffered as a result of his or her dog attack are encouraged to work with a knowledgeable personal injury attorney who has experience handling dog bite cases.
 As previously mentioned, you may be entitled to compensation that can cover expenses related to your medical bills, lost wages and even pain and suffering, depending on the specifics of your case.

-Let Ryan Kuhl help — contact The Kuhl Law Firm to discuss your case today.
+Let Ryan Kuhl help — contact The Kelleher Firm to discuss your case today.